HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 #### Cardinality

-For a server populating a instance:

-* An element is **required** if its minimum cardinality is greater than zero, and, if nested, the minimum cardinality of every parent element in the element's hierarchy is also greater than zero.

-* A **conditionally-required element** is a nested element whose minimum cardinality is greater than zero but one or more parent element in its hierarchy has a zero minimum cardinality.
-A conditionally-required element becomes **required** when its immediate parent element is present in the instance.

-* An element with minimum cardinality of zero is **optional**.

-A server MUST populate all **required** elements (including conditionally-required elements whose parent elements are present) if it has data available to do so.
-If the system does not have requisite data, the system should follow the [missing data guidance outlined in US Core](http://hl7.org/fhir/us/core/2021Jan/general-guidance.html#missing-data).

-#### Must Support

-For an **mCODE Data Sender**, MustSupport (MS) is interpreted as "must populate if known".
-Each MustSupport element in a supported mCODE profile MUST be populated if the Data Sender has that data.

-For an **mCODE Data Receiver** MS is interpreted as "able to meaningfully process".
-"Meaningfully process" is contextual, and for various receivers may mean display, store, analyze, or otherwise deal with that data.

-A must-support flag does not imply an element must be supported

-#### Definitions

-* An **element** is a part of a resource structure that either has a value or sub-element(s).

-* A **top-level element** is an element that has no parent other than the resource itself.

-* A **nested element** (or sub-element) is an element that is a child of another element.

-* A **MustSupport element** is any element that has a MustSupport (MS) label.

-* A **rooted MS element** is one that is MS all the way

-* A **conditional MS element** is a nested MS element whose

-* A ** ** is a non-MS element that has one or more MS elements as a parent

-Optional element means there is no expectation that an mCODE Data Sender populate the element, or an mCODE Data Receiver meaningfully process the element.

-#### MustSupport Interpretation

-The [MustSupport](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) flag indicates that implementation shall provide "meaningful support" for the element, as defined by its implementation guide.
-The mCODE definitions of MustSupport encompass the [definitions in US Core](http://hl7.org/fhir/us/core/general-guidance.html#must-support). mCODE defines MustSupport as follows:

-#### Missing/Unknown Data Elements

-The handling of missing or unknown elements in mCODE is functionally identical to US Core, specifically:

-* In situations where information on a particular data element is not present and the reason for absence is unknown, mCODE Data Senders MUST NOT include the data elements in the resource instance.
-* mCODE Data Receivers MUST interpret missing data elements within resource instances as data not present in the mCODE Data Sender's system.
-* In situations where information on a particular data element is missing and the mCODE Data Sender knows the reason for the absence of data, the Data Sender MUST send the reason for the missing information.
-The absence reason value SHOULD come first from the element's value set if it exists or otherwise from the `dataAbsentReason` element (if present) or extension.
-* mCODE Data Receivers MUST be able to process resource instances containing data elements asserting missing information.

-#### Required Elements

 An mCODE data element is required if any of the following criteria are met:

 * The element is a top-level element (a first-level property of the resource) and its minimum cardinality is > 0 in the profile.